learningtapestry/ocx2lms/docs/ocx_spec.md

   When the lesson is part of a grouping of lessons, it can have a position.

+- `oer:forTopic`

+  References a topic, a thematic grouping, if the lesson is attached to one.

 - `ocx:material`

   References matterials attached to the lesson.

-- `forTopic`
+- `ocx:optionality`

-  References a topic, a thematic grouping, if the lesson is attached to one.
+  Whether the unit is optional.

+  Special values: `optional`

-### Activity
+### Activity | Assessment

 The `oer:Activity` type represents an educational activity - classwork for a lesson.

+The `oer:Assessment` type shares the same properties as the `oer:Activity`.

 - `@id`